DANNYDEE93/CronJob_ShellScript/README.md

 ##### <ins> Purpose: </ins>

-&emsp;&emsp;&emsp;&emsp;  To create a Bash script to automatically update the server, create a new file to input the outputted packages of data, list the new updated data numerically, and to add the current date of each update to the end of the new file.
-Most importantly, these requeirements were to update the server every Friday at 11pm, which allows developers to automate their software to create, debug, and execute source code, in order to automatically update data to their databse.
+&emsp;&emsp;&emsp;&emsp;  To create a Bash script to automatically update the server, create a new file to input the outputted packages of data, list the new updated data numerically, and to add the current date of each update to the end of the new file created.
+Most importantly, these requeirements were to update the server every Friday at 11pm, which allows developers to automate their software to create, debug, and execute source code, in order to automatically update data to their database.
 ____________________________
 ###### <ins> One liner command:</ins>  sudo apt-get > /home/ubuntu/upgrad.pack.txt | awk '{print FNR "."$0}' /home/ubuntu/upgrad.pack.txt >> /home/ubuntu.pack.txt.$(date +'%m%d%Y') && echo 'the script is complete' && echo 'the system file has updated' && cd ~
 _________________________________________________

 #sudo apt-get > /home/ubuntu/upgrad.pack.txt